dataplat/dbachecks/readme.md

 ## Tag and ExcludeTag

 We tag each of our checks using singular descriptions such as Backup, Database or Storage.
-You can see all tags using `Get-DbcTag`.
+You can see all tags using `Get-DbcTagCollection` or `Get-DbcCheck`.

 Each check generally has a few tags but at least one tag is unique.
 This allows us to essentially name a check and using these tags, you can either include (`-Tag`) or Exclude (`-ExcludeTag`) in your results.
 The Exclude will always take precendence.